 Old cotton T-shirt (to use as "elastic")

-Cut two pieces of different pattered fabric into 9-inch-by-7-inch pieces.
-Use an old T-shirt to mimic elastic.
-Cut 1/4-inch strips of T-shirts into 6-inch pieces.
-You will need two strips of 6-inch pieces.
+Cut two pieces of different patterned fabric into 9-inch-by-7-inch pieces.
+Next, use an old T-shirt to mimic the elastic: cut 1/4-inch strips of the T-shirt into 6-inch pieces.
+You will need two strips of 6-inch pieces per mask.

-With the patterned side of fabric facing up, adhere the ends of the T-shirt "elastic" onto the sides of fabric.
-Cut four pieces of fusible tape, each 1/4-inch long.
-Lay the ends of the T-shirt "elastic" strip onto of the small piece of tape and iron (per the instructions on your fusible tape packaging).
+With the pattern side of your fabric facing up, place the ends of the T-shirt "elastic" into each corner of the fabric.
+Cut four small pieces of fusible tape, each 1/4-inch long, and then place in each corner.
+Then, lay the ends of the T-shirt "elastic" strip onto each piece of the tape and iron on (per the instructions on your fusible tape packaging).
 Allow to cool.

-Cut two 6 1/2-inch pieces of fusible tape.
-Lay on top of the T-shirt "elastic" strips at the edge of fabric.
-Then place the top piece of fabric on top of that with the pattered side facing down.
+Next, cut two 6 1/2-inch pieces of fusible tape.
+Lay these pieces on top of the T-shirt "elastic" strips at the side edges of the fabric.
+Then place your second piece of patterned fabric on top of that with the pattern side facing down.
 Iron the pieces together.
 Allow to cool.

 Cut a 9-inch piece of fusible tape and lay in between the layers of fabric, on the top seam.
 Iron and then allow to cool.

-Cut an 8 3/4-inch piece of fusible tape and lay in-between the top seam.
+Cut an 8 3/4-inch piece of fusible tape and lay in-between the remaining open seam.
 You will need to first roll in the fabric to get a nice seam.
 Iron and then allow to cool.

 Cut 12 pieces of 1/4-inch fusible tape.
 Now it is time to pleat.
 Pleating allows for the mask to expand over your nose and mouth.
 Fold down the top of mask 3/4 inch and add a piece of tape.
 Hold the iron down to fuse.
 You will need to add a weight of sorts to hold down the pleats while they set.
 We used a heavy book.
 Wait a few minutes and then fold down another pleat, and then do the same as above.
 You will make three pleats in total.
 Add fusible tape to the back side of the mask as well, under each pleat.